notetakingforeggs/EventsPlatform/AssortedPlans/notes.md

 #### Hibernate converts camelCase variable names into snake_case automatically based on capitalisation (presumably)
  - NB this seems not to be the case when parsing json through the controller though.
 Make fields have the same names in general where possible

+I'm basically still doing MVVM in flutter, Widgets should contain no state or business logic...
+Service layer should just make calls to api/os/whatever, repository layer does some logic passes to viewmodel/controller which preps stuff for views, then data goes to widgest.